aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 - **Child scopes**: Scopes can be nested to create parent-child relationships, helping manage coroutines hierarchically.
 Canceling a parent scope cancels all its child coroutines, which is great for cleaning up work tied to specific components or requests.

-All of them have a `launch(lambda)` method that allows you to write an asynchronous coroutine code lambda inside.

 Here is how scope works in detail: